 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-In addition to “A Quiet Place Part II,” new movies scheduled to hit Paramount+ after a limited theater (or video on demand) release include “Mission: Impossible 7,” “Snake Eyes, “Clifford the Big Red Dog,” “Top Gun: Maverick,” “Sonic the Hedgehog 2,” “Transformers 7,” “Dungeons and Dragons,” and “Scream.”
-Recent Paramount films including, “Dora and the Lost City of Gold,” “Sonic the Hedgehog,” “Bumblebee,” and “Rocketman,” will be added to the Paramount+ streaming library as well.
+In addition to “A Quiet Place Part II,” new movies scheduled to hit Paramount+ after a limited theater (or video on demand) release include “Mission: Impossible 7,” “Snake Eyes,” “Clifford the Big Red Dog,” “Top Gun: Maverick,” “Sonic the Hedgehog 2,” “Transformers 7,” “Dungeons and Dragons,” and “Scream.”
+Other Paramount releases such as “Sonic the Hedgehog,” “Bumblebee,” and “Rocketman,” will be added to the streaming library as well.
 And Madonna’s new documentary “Madame X” will begin streaming on October 8.

-And that’s not all, when you sign up for Paramount+, you’ll have access to live stream local CBS stations (also, your CBS All Access account will work for Paramount+).
-In the future, the streaming service plans to include a Paramount+ Select channels so that subscribers can add Showtime programs to their Paramount+ subscriptions.
+And that’s not all.
+When you sign up for Paramount+ you’ll have access to live-stream local CBS stations (also, your CBS All Access account will work for Paramount+).
+In the future, the streaming service plans to include Paramount+ Select channels so that subscribers can add Showtime programs to Paramount+ subscriptions.

-Over the next two years, Paramount+ will add more than 50 original series, which include, “Halo,” “Criminal Minds,” “iCarly,” “Grease: Rise of the Pink Ladies,” shows from “Avatar,” “Yellowstone,” “Star Trek” and “SpongeBob SquarePants.”
+Over the next two years Paramount+ will add more than 50 original series, which include, “Halo,” “Criminal Minds,” “Grease: Rise of the Pink Ladies,” “Yellowstone,” and “SpongeBob SquarePants,” as well as more “Star Trek” series.